 Reading

-Phase 1 (year 1 to 3) learners are learning to read
+Phase 1 (years 1 to 3) learners are learning to read

-Phase 2 and 3 (year 4 to 8) learners are reading to learn.
+Phase 2 and 3 (years 4 to 8) learners are reading to learn.

-Below we also have a range of online sites that you can access which may support your child.
+Below, we also have a range of online sites that you can access, which may support your child.

 You are also encouraged to enrich their literacy experience by talking to them about books and experiences.
-You can read to them and discuss the author's purpose, what they think might happen next etc.
+You can read to them and discuss the author's purpose, what they think might happen next, etc.

-Literature is a range of text types eg. poetry, recipe, newspaper item, novel, non-fiction, research etc.
+Literature is a range of text types, eg, poetry, recipe, newspaper item, novel, non-fiction, research, etc.

 Writing

-Any support that you can provide in the way of increasing fluency of essential facts is helpful.
+support that you can provide in the way of increasing fluency of essential facts is helpful.
 Students work through the curriculum to enable them to read, write and identify, notice and be inquisitive problem solvers.
 Maths is a fun way to engage your child.

 Card games